GoogleCloudPlatform/cloud-foundation-fabric/modules/organization/README.md

 # tftest modules=1 resources=2 inventory=custom-constraints.yaml
 ```

+You can use the `id` or `custom_constraint_ids` outputs to prevent race conditions between the creation of a custom constraint and an organization policy using that constraint.
+Both of these outputs depend on the actual constraint, which would make any resource referring to them to wait for the creation of the constraint.

 ### Organization Policy Custom Constraints Factory

 Org policy custom constraints can be loaded from a directory containing YAML files where each file defines one or more custom constraints.
 The structure of the YAML files is exactly the same as the `org_policy_custom_constraints` variable.